How To Eat Low-Carb At Restaurants

-Look for low-carbohydrate vegetables such as broccoli, asparagus, or green beans.
+Look to eat low-carb vegetables such as broccoli, asparagus, or green beans.
 Other vegetables that are low in carbohydrates are cauliflower, cabbage, zucchini, spinach, kale, and Brussels sprouts.
 Ask that your vegetables be cooked in grass-fed butter or olive oil.
 Adding healthy fats will make the meal more satisfying.

 Pass on the pasta, potatoes and rice.
 Order your meal without the starch to keep temptation away.
 As mentioned above, most restaurants will happily substitute the starchy sides for low-carbohydrate vegetables.

-You may also be able to substitute a salad for a starchy side dish.
+You may also be able to substitute and eat low-carb salad instead of a starchy side dish.
 When ordering a salad, be sure to request no croutons and ask for olive oil and vinegar or fresh lemon on the side.

 3. Healthy Fats